Student Corner

 Applying for an Italian study visa

 Please notice that, before joining our programmes, you will only need to apply for one visa only at an Italian Embassy/Consulate, as Italy is the location for your first semester/year.
-Afterwards, while you're spending your semester(s) in Italy, you will have the chance to apply for another visa, e.g. a German one if you're spending your Semester 2 in Hamburg, at the Germany Consulate based in Rome.
+Afterwards, while you're spending your semester(s) in Italy, you will have the chance to apply for another visa or residence permit, e.g. a German one if you're spending your Semester 2 in Hamburg, at the German Consulate based in Rome.

 Web-based visa application on Universitaly.it

-Starting from Academic year 2020-2021, the visa application procedure is completely web-based.
-Non-EU students not living in Italy are requested to pre-enrol using the online platform called UNIVERSITALY.
+The visa application procedure is completely web-based.
+All non-EU students not living in Italy are requested to pre-enrol using the online platform called UNIVERSITALY.
 Once your pre-enrolment request on Universitaly.it has been approved by the University of L'Aquila, you will receive a confirmation email.
 After that, you will have to get in contact with the local Italian Diplomatic-consular mission for the visa request process.
 Please note that the university confirmation email does not automatically imply the issue of a study visa for you, which is all up to the Diplomatic mission you're in contact with, instead.

 Documents required